NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 Content:

-Part 3: Flash Flood Warning Best Practices
+Part 3: Flash Flood Warning Operations

 Brief Description: These lessons discuss some basic best practices for performing flash flood operations.
 Topics include how to best identify the flash flood threat in real-time, best practices for issuing Flash Flood Warnings, other flash flood-related products available to forecasters, and post-event damage surveying.